Demesheo/scheduler/README.md

 ### Trade-Offs

 - **In-memory storage**: Simple and fast, but events reset on reload.
+Could change event service to persist in local storage or to api.
 - **Luxon**: Slightly larger bundle, but provides easy and readable date handling.
 - **Event sorting**: Done in the component for simplicity, slight runtime overhead.
+Could be done in the service if persisting data.